 Be More is a weekly one-on-one podcast focussed on enabling everyone to thrive in the new and constantly evolving world of work.
-This week, our host and Peakon’s Chief Evangelist, Patrick Cournoyer, is joined by Minda Harts, Founder and CEO at The Memo.
+This week, our host, Workday’s Patrick Cournoyer, is joined by Minda Harts, founder and chief executive officer at The Memo.

 Minda frequently speaks at companies such as Microsoft, Amazon, Nike, and Bloomberg on topics including managing diverse teams, courageous leadership, and advancing women of color in the workplace.